FertileFragrance/TimeKiller/README.md

 ### Fig 13-16

-These experiments require a Dgraph cluster, a generator to generate transactions, a runner to connect to Dgraph and run the transactions, and a collector to collect the information of the committed transactions and send them to Aion.
-Actually they are necessary components to run all the experiments.
-For the experiments on Chronos, you can skip these procedures because you only need the json history file as the input of Chronos which is produced by the collector.
-But these steps cannot be skipped to experiment on Aion, which is a very cumbersome work.
-So here we only describe the high-level steps.
+These experiments require a Dgraph instance, a workload generator, a runner to connect to Dgraph and run the workload, and a collector to collect the information of the committed transactions and send them to Aion.
+Please follow the instructions of run end-to-end first to run Dgraph and set up the environment for dbcdc-runner.

-Step 1: Deploy a 3-node Dgraph cluster following its [documentation](https://dgraph.io/docs/deploy/).

-Step 2: Install [dbcop](https://gitlab.math.univ-paris-diderot.fr/ranadeep/dbcop) to generate workloads of transactions.
-You may need to do some format conversion for runner to recognize the transactions.

-Step 3: Implement a runner based on [Jepsen](https://github.com/jepsen-io/jepsen).
-You can also use Jepsen's generator instead of dbcop, which is slightly different from our workloads.
-Runner sends a transaction to collector when it commits by HTTP a request.

-Step 4: Write a collector to receive requests of committed transactions from the runner.
-Every time it gets 500 transactions, collector sends them to Aion in a batch.

 We provide a collector `collect-dgraph.py` as an example which also supports injecting normally distributed delays used in Figure 13 and 14.